MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 71: 16.12.19
+* More styling and more challenges (88%).
+Also did challenges on Scrimba.
+I am planning my next React project in my head.

 ## Day 70: 15.12.19
 * Day 70!
 Yay!
 Continued the styling (86%).
 No problems today.
 Pretty easy really.